Past Research Projects

 Validation of the Teamwork Expectations and Attitudes Measure

-Research team: Brittney Stobbe, Jonathan B. K. Lau, Brandon J. Justus, and Shayna A. Rusticus
+Research Team: Brittney Stobbe, Jonathan B. K. Lau, Brandon J. Justus, & Shayna A. Minosky

-Teamwork is essential in any group projects and being able to identify attitudes and expectations could support students, teachers, and instructors with learning.
-To help identify attitudes and expectations in groups, our study developed a scaled called the Teamwork Expectations and Attitudes Measure (TEAM).
+Teamwork is essential in any group project, and being able to identify attitudes and expectations could support students, teachers, and instructors with learning.
+To help identify attitudes and expectations in groups, our study developed a scale called the Teamwork Expectations and Attitudes Measure (TEAM).
 First, two pilot studies were conducted to develop and refine the items.
-Starting with 75-items, the TEAM scale was completed into a 14-item unidimensional scale.
+Starting with 75 items, the TEAM scale was completed into a 14-item unidimensional scale.
 Second, the pilot studies were followed up with a validation study which confirmed the unidimensional structure of the scale and provided evidence of convergent, discriminant, and criterion validity.
-In the end, the purpose of the developing the TEAM scale was to create something that could assist instructors and students on the perception of teamwork in class, which in turn could shred knowledge about the class’ overall view about group work.
-Therefore, with the significant findings from this study, the TEAM scale can be useful tool in undergraduate environments that need extra support in examining teamwork within classes.
+In the end, the purpose of developing the TEAM scale was to create something that could assist instructors and students with the perception of teamwork in class, which in turn could shred knowledge about the class’ overall view of group work.
+Therefore, with the significant findings from this study, the TEAM scale can be a useful tool in undergraduate environments that need extra support in examining teamwork within classes.

 Justus, B. J., Rusticus, S. A., Stobbe, B. L. P., Lau, J. B. K. (2021, June).
 Using the Teamwork Expectations and Attitudes Measure (TEAM) to assess student perceptions of working in teams [Poster] 2021 Annual Meeting of the National Council on Measurement in Education, Virtual.